PhD (Social Anthropology, University of Helsinki)

-Social Sciences / Sociology / Social and Cultural Anthropology: a wide range of courses reflecting current research interests, with an emphasis on globalization, historical research, the public sphere, discourse circulation, qualitative methods courses, text production, academic writing in English etc.
+Sociology / Social and Cultural Anthropology: a wide range of courses reflecting my own current research interests, with an emphasis on globalization, migration / transnationalism, social memory, foodways, historical ethnography, archival research, the public sphere, discourse circulation, qualitative methods courses, text production, academic writing in English etc.

 Making a Communal World.
 English merchants in Imperial St. Petersburg.
 (Doctoral Dissertation) Research Series in Anthropology 7, University of Helsinki.